Select Filter Overview

 You need to choose the Manual input type if you are going to add the filtering options manually.
 In that case, click the “New Option” button and add as many options to select as you need.

 Use the Taxonomies data source type in case you need to use the term titles as the labels for the chosen filter.
-For instance, you might have the “Clothes” post type and “Colors” taxonomy and you will assign each list item to different terms, as clothes may be in different colors.
-So, this filter will allow you to display the terms and filtering the posts by them.
+For instance, you might have the “Clothes” post type and “Colors” taxonomy, and you will assign each list item to different terms, as clothes may be in different colors.
+So, this filter will allow you to display the terms and filter the posts by them.

 Here we can enable the Show only childs of the current term option to showcase the child terms in the hierarchy for the parent term.

-The Posts source type will be useful if you want to display the post titles as the filtering options.
+The Posts source type will be useful if you want to display the post titles as filtering options.
 For example, you may have created the “Tours” custom post type.
 In this case, the titles of those tours will be displayed as a list of options in the filter.

 If you want to display the values of a met field as options in your filter, you can choose the Custom Fields data source.
 Type in the name of the necessary field in the Custom Field Key bar and turn on the Get Choices From Field Data toggle.